asecurityteam/cvelist/readme.md

 **First** you need to clone the [public cvelist repository](https://github.com/CVEProject/cvelist) onto your machine.

-Then you can use the `scripts/sync_with_public_cvelist.py` script to synchronize between the internal cvelist and the public one.
+Then you can use the `scripts/sync_with_public_cvelist.py` script to synchronise between the internal cvelist and the public one.
 Information on using the sync script can be obtained by running

     python -m scripts.sync_with_public_cvelist -h